mongodb/terraform-provider-mongodbatlas/docs/resources/cluster.md

 `mongodbatlas_cluster` provides a Cluster resource.
 The resource lets you create, edit and delete clusters.
 The resource requires your Project ID.

 ~> **IMPORTANT:**
-<br> &#8226; New Users: If you are not already using `mongodbatlas_cluster` for your deployment we recommend starting with the [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster).  `mongodbatlas_advanced_cluster` has all the same functionality as `mongodbatlas_cluster` but also supports multi-cloud clusters.
+<br> &#8226; New Users: If you are not already using `mongodbatlas_cluster` for your deployment we recommend starting with the [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster).  `mongodbatlas_advanced_cluster` has the same functionality as `mongodbatlas_cluster` but also supports multi-cloud clusters.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.